Mohamed2046/Mohamed2046/README.md

 - **Excel:** I use Excel for data preprocessing, analysis, and reporting.

-- **Power BI:** I have expertise in creating interactive data visualizations and dashboards using Power BI.
+- **Power BI:** I possess expertise in crafting interactive data visualizations and dynamic dashboards utilizing Power BI.

+- **Tableau:** I have a proficiency in developing interactive data visualizations and dynamic dashboards using Tableau.

 ## GitHub Repository